linux-kdevops/kdevops-history/docs/kdevops-first-run.md

 technologies.
 This is typically done by having your username be part of a few special groups, depending on your Linux distribution.
-Other than that, the other amount of work the `first run` stuff does is nags / complains are about disabling apparmor / selinux, and maybe needing to reboot.
+Other than that, the other amount of work the `first run` stuff does is nags / complains are about disabling AppArmor / SELinux, and maybe needing to reboot.

 You should just disable the `CONFIG_KDEVOPS_FIRST_RUN` once kdevops stops complaining about things, and then just run `make mrproper` and never, *ever*